JustArtiom/wrapdactyl/README.md

 Cache isnt always up to date since you can make modifications manually to the servers and/or users, so thats why there is an option called `updateCacheInterval` which can be set in miliseconds to update the cache in an interval of time.

 # 📅 How events work
 Events are actions or occurrences that happen in the system you are programming, which the system tells you about so your code can react to them.
-To listen to an wrapdactyl event you will have enable `events` in options and run the function `on()` which will take a string as first value, beeing the event name and a callback.
+To listen to an wrapdactyl event you will have enable `events` in options and run the function `on()` which will take a string as first value, being the event name and a callback.
 ```js
 ptero.on('Event Name', (data) => console.log(data));
 ```